mozilla/pkipolicy/ccadb/policy.md

   TLS/SSL server certificates)
 * Extended Validation (EV) audit (if applicable)

+CAs must provide English versions of any Certificate Policy and Certification Practice Statement documents which are not originally in English, with version numbers matching the document they are a translation of.
+The English version is not required to be authoritative in all cases of dispute, but the CA must attest that the translation is not materially different to the original.

 ## 6. Mailshots ##

 From time to time, a Store may use the CCADB to send information to CAs.